-BasinMod Risk addresses those risks associated with the elements and processes of petroleum systems, plays and prospects.
-Unlike deterministic modelling programs, BasinMod Risk utilizes a stochastic approach to modelling which tests thousands of assumptions and produces a range, or probability distribution, of results.
+BasinMod Risk addresses those risks associated with the elements and processes of petroleum systems, plays, and prospects.
+Unlike deterministic modeling programs, BasinMod Risk utilizes a stochastic approach to modeling which tests thousands of assumptions and produces a range, or probability distribution, of results.

 Risk Model Building

 - Uncertainty is assigned to model parameters using one of several probability distributions, including lognormal, BetaPERT, discrete, and others.

 - Charge parameters: Lithologies and their rock properties, kerogen type, saturation threshold, TOC, initial HI, source area and thickness, migration efficiency, heat flow, etc.

 - Trap parameters: Hydrocarbon saturation potential, formation volume factor, reservoir porosity & thickness, net/gross ratio, seal efficiency, and area of closure.

 - Chance Factors: While the parameters of charge and trap can be assigned an uncertainty, source rock, reservoir, seal and structure can be risked as to their presence or absence.